PaddlePaddle/FastDeploy/serving/docs/EN/vdl_management-en.md

    a.
 Configuration modification update

    When the user selects a configuration file, the configuration editor will display the configuration information in the selected configuration file.
-Currently, the configuration editor mainly supports users to modify the configuration of three attributes: maxBatchSize, instanceGroup, and optimization.
+Currently, the configuration editor mainly supports you to modify the configuration of three attributes: maxBatchSize, instanceGroup, and optimization.
 The meanings and values of these three attributes are described as follows.
    ```text
    maxBatchSize: The maximum batch size allowed in inference.
 Please enter a non-negative integer, such as 16
    instanceGroup: Set hardware resources the server uses and how many instances are deployed.
 It contains three configurable items, count represents the number of deployed instances, please enter a non-negative integer, such as 2. kind indicates the type of device used, and you can choose KIND_CPU to indicate the use of CPU or KIND_GPU to indicate the use of GPU.
 When KIND_GPU is selected, gpus indicates that the GPU card numbers need to be used, please enter multiple integers separated by commas (,), such as using cards 2 and 3, i.e. 2,3